ROCm/HIP/INSTALL.md

 2. Download HIP source code (from the [GitHub repot](https://github.com/ROCm-Developer-Tools/HIP).)
 3. Install HIP build-time dependencies using ```sudo apt-get install libelf-dev```.
 4. Build and install HIP (This is the simple version assuming default paths ; see below for additional options.)

+By default, HIP uses HCC to compile programs.
+To use HIP-Clang, add -DHIP_COMPILER=clang to cmake command line.

 ```
 cd HIP
 mkdir build